-If we end the agreement we will act reasonably and reduce any inconvenience to you.

-We can end this agreement (or account, benefit or benefits package or service) without telling you in advance if we reasonably think that:
+If we end the agreement, or remove any Authorised Signatory or other Account Party, we will act reasonably and reduce any inconvenience to you.
+We can end this agreement (or account, benefit or benefits package or service), or remove an Authorised Signatory or other Account Party, without telling you in advance if we reasonably think that:

-- there is or may be illegal or fraudulent activity connected to the account; - you are or may be behaving improperly.
-This includes being abusive or threatening to our staff or including abusive or threatening messages in payment instructions; - a regulator or Government may take action against us (or another Lloyds Banking Group company) unless we end it; - we may break the law or regulatory requirement if we don't end it; or - you have broken the agreement in a serious way
+- there is or may be illegal or fraudulent activity connected to the account; - you or any Authorised Signatory, or other Account Party, are or may be behaving improperly.
+This includes being abusive or threatening to our staff or including abusive or threatening messages in payment instructions; - a regulator or Government may take action against us (or another Lloyds Banking Group company) unless we end it; - we may break the law or regulatory requirement if we don't end it: - you have broken the agreement in a serious way